Parenting Plan or Consent Order?

 It’s not a legally enforceable document.
 This is a benefit if your separation is new and you need to test the agreement before making it water tight.
 If you think you’ll need a Consent Order in the future, test the Parenting Plan out for a little while to make sure it’s definitely going to work before formalising it.
 When separations are new, there’s often angst and high emotion.
 It’s okay to put some time and space between the date of separation and locking in agreements that might need to last 18 years or more!

-If things are going well and you have no reason to think that won?t continue, a Parenting Plan works because it’s a clear agreement that you can both go from.
+A Parenting Plan is effective when things are going well and there is no reason to believe it won’t continue.
 The important thing is that you spent time talking, discussing and coming to agreement.
 If there’s still trust between you, a Parenting Plan might be all you need.

 It’s not legally enforceable.
 If one parent packs up the kids and moves to the back of Burke, you cannot ask the Police to return the children nor can you go to Court and apply to have them returned.
 A Parenting Plan is a Gentleman’s Agreement.
 It is only valuable if both parties are sticking to it.